The Basics of Office and Business Relocations

 Before the move, conduct a detailed inventory of all office assets, including furniture, equipment, and supplies.
 Take their current condition and assess whether any items need repairs or replacements.
 This inventory will help you track and account for all assets during the move and ensure that everything arrives safely at the new location.
 It can also assist with insurance claims in case of any loss or damage during the relocation process.

-Develop a Packing and Labeling System
+Develop a Packing and Labelling System

 Consider Furniture and Equipment Disassembly

 Depending on the size and complexity of your office furniture and equipment, you may need to disassemble certain items for the move.
-Consult the manufacturer’s guidelines or hire professionals specializing in furniture and equipment disassembly to ensure safe and efficient disassembly.
+Consult the manufacturer’s guidelines or hire professionals specialising in furniture and equipment disassembly to ensure safe and efficient disassembly.
 Keep track of all screws, bolts, and other small parts by placing them in labelled bags or containers.
 Taking apart large items can make transporting them easier and save space in the moving truck.

 Plan for Secure Data and Document Handling

-Schedule Time for Set-Up and Testing
+Schedule Time for Setup and Testing

 Communicate the New Office Layout and Policies

-Before employees start working in the new office space, provide them with the updated layout and any new policies or guidelines.
+Before employees start working in the new space, provide them with the updated layout and any new policies or guidelines.
 This information should include seating arrangements, meeting room usage, shared spaces, and other relevant office protocols.
 Communicate any procedure changes or expectations to ensure a smooth adjustment for employees in the new environment.

 Evaluate the Need for Professional Cleaning